ideasonpurpose/wp-svg-lib/README.md

 <div><svg viewBox="0 0 25 10">...</svg></div>
 ```

-The library will normalize all file names to camelCase to help with embedding.
+The library  normalizes all file names to *camelCase* to help with embedding.
 Directory separators will be replaced with double-underscores.
 Some examples:

 ```php
 // the file 'icons/email-circle.svg' can be embedded as:
 $SVG->icons__emailCircle;
 ```

-For SVG files whose names aren't compatible with PHP's property syntax or are nested subfolders, there's also an embed command:
+For SVG files whose names aren't compatible with PHP's property syntax, there's also an embed command which also works with nested directories:

 ```php
 <li><?= $SVG->embed('arrow-left') ?></li>